Usama-zia/Usama-zia/README.md

 ### Projects
 #### Data Science Projects
 Below is the collection of some of my data science portfolio.
-These projects include both deep learning and machine learning algorithms for classification, image segmenation, regression and ranking.
-Some data preprocessing highlights include Natural Language Processing, Image Preprocessing, One Hot Encoding, Statistical Testing, Up/Down Sampling and many more!
-Check them out from these links.
+These projects include both machine learning and deep learning algorithms for classification, image segmenation, and ranking.
+Some of the fields I have worked on include computer vision, Natural Language Processing, multimodal machine learning, Image Preprocessing, Exploratory Data Analysis, Statistical Testing, Up/Down Sampling and many more!
+Check some of them out from these links.

 - **MonReader**: https://github.com/Usama-zia/MonReader.git
 - **Potential Talents**: https://github.com/Usama-zia/Potential-Talent.git